HE-Arc/Beer-Empire/Rapport.md

 2) Display the player amount of each ressource (Not money).
 3) Number of each beers the player possesses.
 4) Buttons to launch different missions.
-5) Buttons to upgrade the capacity of production for each BeerEngine

 ### The Market
 ![Alt_Text](https://github.com/HE-Arc/Beer-Empire/blob/master/Image/ConceptionMarket.PNG)